 After my failed attempt to summit Thurston Peak yesterday, I was lying in bed whining to my wife how my legs were stiff and sore.
 With a “loving” smirk on her face, Jill said, “The best way to loosen up your leg muscles is to go for a hike; where do you want to go?”
 I thought about it and determined she was right.
 After doing some research, I decided to give Monument Peak a try.

-We left our house at 1:15 p.m. and headed southeast on Highway 6 to Fairview, UT.
-We arrived in Fairview at 2:05 p.m. and stopped for lunch.
+Subsequently, we left our house at 1:15 p.m. and headed southeast on Highway 6 to Fairview, UT.
+Next, we arrived in Fairview at 2:05 p.m. and stopped for lunch.
 At 2:55 p.m. we continued our trip up Fairview Canyon Road to Monument Peak.

 Even though the scenery was great, the best part of our ingress was sighting a fawn with its mother.
 Jill was texting on her phone but fortunately got some pictures.